 Degree Offered: Associate in Applied Science

 The Cybersecurity program is designed to provide students with the necessary skills to maintain the confidentiality, integrity, and availability of an organization's data.
-The data network, infrastructure, and storage hardware and software must be resistent to penetration, and disruption due to malicious activity, accident, or natural disaster.
+The data network, infrastructure, and storage hardware and software must be resistant to penetration, and disruption due to malicious activity, accident, or natural disaster.

 Graduates of this program are prepared for entry-level employment as a computer security coordinator, intrusion detection analyst, network security analyst, security audit specialist, and risk analysis specialist.